 Wear Sunglasses Every Single Day: This is huge.
 As noted above, when you make repetitious motions in your skin, your collagen breaks down.

-Using retinols are also a great way to turn back the clock (or help it tick slower).
+Using retinol is also a great way to turn back the clock (or help it tick slower).
 They work by speeding the cell turnover rate, bringing fresh, new skin to the surface quicker.
 This can help eliminate or reduce discoloration, wrinkles, and acne.
 The over-the-counter ingredient to look for is retinol, and the prescription is called retinoid.
-Retinoids will work fast, but you can still get great results from retinols.
+Retinoids will work fast, but you can still get great results from retinol.
 (Glycolic Acid Skin Benefits)

-Visit Your Dermatologist: There are so many treatments that your doctor can give in office that will give you results you can’t get at home.
-Some options are chemical peels, injections, and laser treatments.
-You can find all of these things as at-home options as well, but there is nothing like getting a skin analysis from a doctor who specializes in the skin.
+Visit Your Dermatologist: There are so many treatments that your doctor can give in the office that will give you results you can’t get at home.
+Some options are chemical face peels, injections, and laser treatments.
+You can find all of these things as at-home options as well, but there is nothing like getting a skin analysis from a doctor from Southeast Regional Med Spa who specializes in the skin.
 She or he will tell you exactly what will give the results you are looking for.

 Want to Avoid Wrinkles: Three Ingredients to Be Using Now